Chart Color Schemes

 Population growth drivers in Caringbah are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validations, the estimated population of Caringbah as of Feb 2026 is around 13,560.
-This shows an increase of 985 people since the 2021 Census, which reported a population of 12,575.
-The change was inferred from AreaSearch's estimate of 13,465 residents following examination of ABS's latest ERP data release in Jun 2024 and an additional 298 validated new addresses since the Census date.
-This results in a density ratio of 3,315 persons per square kilometer, placing Caringbah in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's population growth of 7.8% since the 2021 census exceeded both the SA4 region (4.0%) and the SA3 area, indicating it as a growth leader in the region.
+Based on ABS population updates and AreaSearch validations, the suburb of Caringbah had an estimated population of 14,003 as of May 2026.
+This reflects a growth of 1,428 people (11.4%) since the 2021 Census, which reported a population of 12,575.
+The change is inferred from AreaSearch's estimated resident population of 13,713 in June 2025 and an additional 408 validated new addresses since the Census date.
+This results in a population density ratio of 3,423 persons per square kilometer, placing Caringbah in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth exceeded both its SA4 region (5.0%) and SA3 area, making it a growth leader in the region.
 Overseas migration contributed approximately 53.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population